What is prediabetes associated with T1DM and how do you recognize it?

 Can progression from the pre-diabetic stage be prevented?

-Teplizumab, recently approved, can delay progression from stage 2 to stage 3 by approximately 3 years.
-This time can be considered valuable for children, especially during periods of accelerated height growth.
-The treatment consists of intravenous infusions for 14 days and works by modulating the immune response.
-It is available for people over 8 years old, with the cost of a 14-day course generally exceeding 200,000 euros.
+Teplizumab (Tzield), recently approved, can delay progression from stage 2 to stage 3 by approximately 2-3 years [7].
+This time can be considered valuable for children, especially during periods of accelerated height growth [8].
+The treatment consists of intravenous infusions for 14 days and works by modulating the immune response [9].
+It is available for people from 8 years old, with the cost of a 14-day course being approximately 194,000 USD (around 180,000 euros).